cometbft/cometbft/spec/mempool/gossip/dog.md

     },
     ```

+  > In the actual implementation, each peer has its own independent dissemination goroutine,
+  > resulting in transactions being sent to different peers at different times.
+However, for
+  > simplicity, in this spec we model all of these actions in one atomic step.

-3. A node joins the network (same as in Flood).
+4. A node joins the network (same as in Flood).
     ```bluespec "steps" +=
     // Node joins network
     all {